-The patient's physician or another health care provider must explain to the patient or their surrogate the nature and content of the form, including any medical interventions or procedures.
+The patient’s physician, APRN (Advanced Practice Registered Nurse) or another health care provider must explain to the patient or Legally Authorized Representative the nature and content of the form, including any medical interventions or procedures.
 Additionally, the provider must also explain the difference between the POLST form and an Advance Directive.
-The physician or the healthcare provider may prepare (or fill in) the form, but it MUST be signed by the patient's physician and the patient or their surrogate in order to be valid.
+The physician, APRN or other healthcare provider may prepare (or fill in) the form, but it MUST be signed by the patient’s physician or APRN and the patient or their Legally Authorized Representative in order to be valid.

-Which physician should be signing the POLST form?
+Which Physician or Advanced Practice Registered Nurse (APRN) should be signing the POLST form?

-The law stipulates that the physician who is co-signing the POLST form with the patient or their surrogate must be a licensed physician and must have examined the patient.
-The intent of this definition is to assure that there has been a professional relationship between the patient and physician.
+The law stipulates that the physician or APRN who is co-signing the POLST form with the patient or their Legally Authorized Representative must be a physician or APRN licensed in the state of Hawai‘i and must have examined the patient.
+The intent of this definition is to assure that there has been a professional relationship between the patient and physician or APRN.

 When should the POLST form be reviewed?

-The physician should review the POLST form with the patient or their surrogate whenever there are substantial changes in the health status, when there is a transfer from one setting to another or when the goals for treatment change.
+The physician or APRN should review the POLST form with the patient or their Legally Authorized Representative whenever there are substantial changes in the health status, when there is a transfer from one setting to another or when the goals for treatment change.

 How is the form modified or voided?

-A patient or their surrogate may revoke or void the POLST form in any manner that communicates that intent.
-The form may also be voided by drawing a line through the front of the page (sections A - D) writing "VOID" in large letters on the original and copies, and signing and dating that action.
+A patient or their Legally Authorized Representative may revoke or void the POLST form in any manner that communicates that intent.
+The form may also be voided by drawing a line through the front of the page (sections A-E) writing “VOID” in large letters on the original and copies, and signing and dating that action.